Deconstructed Cooked Egg Eggnog – None Better!

 It all starts with the EGG!
 Separate the whites from the yolks, placing the yolks in a saucepan and the whites in a mixing bowl.

 Add the milk (of choice), or cream and sugar to the yolks.
 Simmer on low, whisking, until the temperature reaches 160.
-It happens rather quickly.
-Chill.
+It happens rather quickly, but don’t boil.

 Add Licor 43 (or alcohol of choice), to the milk mixture with nutmeg.
 Whisk until frothy, pour into serving glasses and top with meringue.